 If you have not already done so, please read this article.

 Castro has blood on his hands, as do his enablers among the faculty (the ones now shouting the loudest about “justice”).#JusticeForKharbawy@xitllaliloya https://t.co/nMWemCuZp0 https://t.co/6WxaOzYkuG

 — Lars Maischak (@LMaischak) March 29, 2022

-After the family was unable to reach El Kharbawy around New Year’s Day, his sister Mona had reached out to Fresno State “but never received any assistance,” Alkherbawy stated in a court document.
+After the family was unable to reach El Kherbawy around New Year’s Day, his sister Mona had reached out to Fresno State “but never received any assistance,” Alkherbawy stated in a court document.

 Family members had called his phone for months, not knowing that El Kharbawy had already been buried without the rituals of his Muslim faith.

-Alkherbawy said he doesn’t understand why Fresno County officials didn’t work harder to alert Egyptian authorities about the death of an Egyptian citizen, especially someone as prominent as his brother.
+Alkherbawy said he doesn’t understand why Fresno County officials didn’t work harder to alert Egyptian authorities about the death of an Egyptian citizen, especially someone as prominent as El Kharbawy.

 He said he was told that Fresno County staff had made a phone call to the “Egyptian Embassy” and left a message that was not returned.
 Among El Kharbawy’s effects were several passports listing his name, Alkherbawy said, as well as his own identification card for the American University of Cairo — all of which could have been provided to the Egyptian Consulate of Los Angeles to help locate El Kharbawy’s next of kin.